paraleipsis/hivecore/README.md

 Open API documentation by default will be available at: <http://localhost:8003/api/openapi.json>

+Hivecore server uses two default ports:
+- 8022 to connect to the host-agent
+- 8003 to access the API

 ## Add a remote/local Docker/Swarm host using Hivecore Agent

 - Register a new host at /api/nodes/.
 As a request body it optionally accepts a host name, its description, and the expiration date of the JWT token (default 0 - infinite).
 The required parameter is the IP address of the server to which the host-agent will connect.
 The response will return the UUID of the host and its JWT token